tbaker-sc/gedata_proj/codebook.md

 6. total_train/total_test - intermediate data frames to hold the items from 3-5 (for training/test respectively) after being combined via cbind
 7. total_data - result of using rbind to combine total_train & total_test into a single data frame
 8. data_subset - total_data after having removed all measurements other than mean and standard deviation.
 (Subject & activity label data are also kept)
-9. data_with_activity - data_subset after adding the activity name (via a maerge with activity label) and cleaning up the measurement column names.
+9. data_with_activity - data_subset after adding the activity name (via a merge with activity_labels) and cleaning up the measurement column names.
 The final change made before this becomes final_data (described below) is to remove the now redundant activity_number value and that final_data is a local data frame.

 ### Variable name transformation logic to get from raw names in features.txt to the column names in final_data